vladlpavlov/persidict/README.md

 If not specified (if set to `None`), no type checking will be performed and all types will be allowed.
 * `file_type` - a string that specifies the type of files used to store objects.
-If `file_type` has one of two values: "lz4" or "json", it defines which file format will be used by the dictionary to store values.
+If `file_type` has one of two values: "pkl" or "json", it defines which file format will be used by the dictionary to store values.
-For all other values of `file_type`, the file format will always be plain text. "lz4" or "json" allow to store arbitrary Python objects, while all other file_type-s only work with str objects; it means `base_class_for_values` must be explicitly set to `str` if `file_type` is not set to "lz4" or "json".
+For all other values of `file_type`, the file format will always be plain text. "pkl" or "json" allow to store arbitrary Python objects, while all other file_type-s only work with str objects; it means `base_class_for_values` must be explicitly set to `str` if `file_type` is not set to "pkl" or "json".
 * `immutable_items` - a boolean that specifies whether items in a dictionary can be modified/deleted.
 It enables various distributed cache optimizations for remote storage.
 True means an append-only dictionary.